-Chief Operating Officer
+Chief Commercial Officer

 Kevin Healy, PhD, RAC

-Vice President, Regulatory Affairs and Quality
+Senior Vice President, Regulatory Affairs, Pharmacovigilance, and Quality

 Kevin brings more than a dozen years of biotech and pharmaceutical regulatory affairs experience to his role at Enzyvant.
 He was the head of Global Regulatory Affairs at Roivant Sciences and led development and successful filings for several therapies in the autoimmune and rare disease portfolio at Mallinckrodt Pharmaceuticals.
 He also served on global development teams for hepatitis B and C virus treatments at Gilead Sciences.